Faculty & Staff Services:

-Program Modifications --- After Board of Trustees approval, the CHE expects to review program modifications such as the extension or transfer of a program to another site, the addition of new concentrations within a major, the elimination of majors or concentrations, consolidation of majors, and substantive modifications of majors or concentrations.
+Program Modifications --- After Board of Trustees approval, the CHE expects to review program modifications such as the extension or transfer of a program to another site, the addition of new concentrations within a major, the elimination of majors or concentrations, consolidation of majors, and substantive modifications (18 credit hours for undergraduate programs; 12 credit hours for graduate programs) of majors or concentrations.
 (See CHE Policies and Procedures, pg.
-18, for required format.)
+38, for required form.)

 INTERNAL DEVELOPMENT, REVIEW AND APPROVAL OF THE PROGRAM PROPOSAL

 It is the responsibility of the department chair in the area where the new program will reside to develop a Program Proposal.
 The initial draft covers the following elements: cover page, classification, justification, enrollment projections, curriculum, faculty, physical plant, equipment, library resources, accreditation, and estimated costs.
-The CHE requires a specific format for a Program Proposal which appears in Appendix A of its Manual.
+The CHE requires a specific format for a Program Proposal which appears on page 18 of its Manual.

 Chairs developing proposals should review them with their dean prior to beginning the internal review and approval process (below).
 The dean should also contact the CHE/SACS Liaison in the Office of Academic Affairs for information on the CHE process and possible examples of proposals from across campus and from other institutions in South Carolina.
 The CHE liaison will send the proposals for informal review by the CHE staff.
 The CHE staff will assure that the proposals are in the appropriate format with all the required elements.
 Appropriate assistance will require a minimum of 4 weeks prior to the submission of the documents to CHE.